Good Medicine - Medical School IV

 She nodded, then picked up the electric clippers from the tray a nurse had set out for us, and removed the necessary chest hair so that the pads would make good contact.
 While she did that, I inserted the IV and hooked up a plain saline bag to it.

-Once Felicity finished with the clippers, she changed into a fresh set of gloves, washing her hands in between, then opened a pack of twelve EKG pads.
+Once Felicity finished with the clippers, she changed into a fresh set of gloves, washing her hands in between, then opened a pack of ten EKG pads.
 She followed the diagram in my notebook and attached them to the correct spots.

 "OK, I might be a plumber," Mr. Gómez said.
 "But I can count to twelve, and she only put on ten pads!"

-"There are only ten electrodes in a twelve-lead EKG," I replied.
+"There are only ten electrodes in a 12-lead EKG," I replied.
 "Two of the leads are virtual and rely on principles of electromagnetism to derive their values.
 The formulas are in our cardiology textbook, but my knowledge of electricity is basically limited to plugging things in and turning on switches!
 I know even less about plumbing, though one could say you have a clogged pipe that needs to be snaked."

 Mr. Gómez laughed, "I said that to Doctor Tolliver when he said I needed angioplasty."

-Doctor Weiss, an anesthesiology Resident came in just then, and introduced herself.
+Doctor Weiss, an anesthesiology Resident, came in just then, and introduced herself.

 "Give me the good stuff, Doc!"
 Mr. Gómez declared.